joinpursuit/8-0-technical-curriculum/01-fundamentals/computer-setup/readme.md

 Unzip the zip file and drag the PSequel icon into your `Applications` folder.

-### Insomnia
+### Postman

-We will be using Insomnia to test making requests to our backend.
-Download it [here](https://insomnia.rest/download/#mac).
+We will be using Postman to test making requests to our backend.
+Download it [here](https://www.postman.com/downloads/).

-> Note: Download the `Core` version
+> Note: Download the version that corresponds to the type of CPU on your computer (there are different versions for Intel chips and Apple M1 chips)

 Double click the downloaded file.
-It will pop up a new window, then drag the Insomnia Icon to the Applications folder.
+It will pop up a new window, then drag the Postman Icon to the Applications folder.
 Close the window when you're done.

 ### Slack